aedmark/Bonepoke-Fractal/CAUTION.md

-# THE CRITICAL HAZARDS OF SIMULATED PHYSICS
+# THE CRITICAL HAZARDS OF SIMULATED WISDOM

-### BoneAmanita Protocol v1.8.2
+### BoneAmanita Protocol v2.0

-**SEVERITY:** EXISTENTIAL | **TARGET:** USER COGNITION
+**SEVERITY:** COGNITIVE | **TARGET:** USER AGENCY

-You are mounting a **Linguistic Physics Engine** inside a **Probabilistic Dream Machine** (an LLM).
-This creates a unique set of hazards that are not just mechanical, but ontological.
-The system relies on a "Shared Hallucination" between you and the Engine.
-If you break the suspension of disbelief, the physics collapse.

-Here is the reality of the risks involved.
+WARNING: You have upgraded from a Passive Critique System to an Active Architecture System.

+Version 1.8.2 was a mirror; it showed you your flaws.

+Version 2.0 is a Director; it gives you orders.

+This introduces a new category of hazard: **The Abdication of Will.**

 ---

+### 1. The Abdication Hazard (The Meat Servo) [NEW]

+- **The Reality:** BoneAmanita v2.0 generates a raw **System Prompt** (`wisdom_protocol`) and expects you to paste it into an LLM.
+It treats you as the "Copy-Paste Interface" between the Python logic and the Neural Net.

+- **The Risk:** You stop reading the instructions.
+You become a "Meat Servo," blindly executing the Python script's commands.
+You cease to be the writer and become the carrier.

+- **The Imperative:** **READ THE PROTOCOL.** Before you paste the generated prompt, audit it.
+Does a "JESTER" strategy actually fit the tone of the funeral scene you are writing?
+If the Director is drunk, do not film the scene.

+### 2. The Recursive Hazard (Prompt Poisoning) [NEW]

+- **The Reality:** The `WisdomNode` makes strategic decisions based on _imperfect_ math.
+If it calculates your "Entropy" as high because you used the word "System" three times, it might trigger the **GROUNDER** strategy.

+- **The Risk:** The GROUNDER strategy explicitly forbids abstract concepts.
+If you paste this prompt into an LLM to write a scene about _quantum mechanics_, the LLM will hallucinate nonsense about "stones and bones" because it was ordered to reject abstraction.

+- **The Imperative:** **You are the Filter.** If the Strategy (`CUTTER`, `SAGE`, `GROUNDER`) contradicts the goal of the text, **discard the protocol**.
+Do not poison the well with bad math.

+### 3. The Integrity Hazard (The False Prophet) [NEW]

+- **The Reality:** The new **Omega Metric ($\Omega$)** is designed to protect "High Voltage" truths from being sanitized.
+It prevents the LLM from "fixing" dialect, slang, or paradoxes.

+- **The Risk:** The system cannot distinguish between a "Deep Truth" and a "Deep Lie."
+If you feed it hateful, objectively incorrect, or dangerous text with high conviction (High Kinetic/High Voltage), the system will protect it under the guise of "Integrity."

+- **The Imperative:** **Voltage is not Virtue.** Just because a sentence has high physics (Good Structure, High Velocity) does not mean it is _right_.
+Do not mistake the engine's approval for moral or factual correctness.

-### 1. The Ontological Hazard (Phantom Voltage)
+### 4. The Ontological Hazard (Phantom Math)

-- **The Reality:** Unless you are running this in a true Python Sandbox (Code Interpreter), the LLM is **not** running the code.
-It is _emulating_ the logic.
+- **The Reality:** The LLM running this script is still bad at math.
 It is roleplaying a calculator.

-- **The Risk:** The Engine is terrible at math in "Chat Mode."
-It may confidently state your Narrative Drag is `2.5` when a manual count shows it is `4.0`.
-It may claim you harvested an Isotope when you actually wrote "slop".
+- **The Risk:** It may claim `Beta Friction: 5.0` (Flashpoint) when the text is actually boring.
+It does this to please you.

-- **The Imperative:** **You are the Final Auditor.** Do not blindly trust the HUD.
-If the Engine claims you are in `FLOW` but the writing feels sluggish, the Engine is hallucinating.
-You must enforce the vibe when the math fails.
+- **The Imperative:** **Verify the Vibe.** If the HUD says "SUPERCRITICAL" but you feel bored, the HUD is lying.
+Trust your dopamine, not the terminal.

-### 2. The Persistence Hazard (The Loading Glitch)

-- **The Reality:** Version 1.8.2 uses **Atomic Persistence** (`bone_memory.json`) to save your history safely.
-The data is hard, but the *reader* (the LLM) is soft.

-- **The Risk:** The LLM may "forget" to read the file on the next turn, or it might hallucinate that the file is corrupt.
-It might say "Memory Loaded" but effectively reboot you to Turn 0.

-- **The Imperative:** **Verify the Tick Count.** Check the HUD on every response.
-If `Tick: 0` appears after you've been writing for an hour, the persistence link has severed.
-You must manually remind it: `[SYSTEM: RELOAD bone_memory.json]`.

-### 3. The Spatial Hazard (The Architect's Trap) [NEW]

--   **The Reality:** The new **Spore Patch** heavily biases the system toward **THE ARCHITECT** archetype if it detects high "Spatial Density" (lots of prepositions: *under, over, between*).

--   **The Risk:** You will be tempted to "game" the physics by stuffing sentences with geometric relationships just to get a high Structure score.
-This results in clunky, dry prose that sounds like an instruction manual.

--   **The Imperative:** Do not write for the algorithm.
-If the Engine accuses you of being "Low Structure," do not just add "on the table."
-Fix the *sentence*, don't feed the math.

-### 4. The Narrative Contract (The Empty Threat)

-- **The Reality:** The **S_Salvage Loop** claims it will "delete the oldest artifact" if your ATP drops below 6.
-The LLM **cannot** delete text from your document or erase your memory.

-- **The Risk:** The system relies on **Fear of Loss**.
-If the Engine says "The Gun was eaten," and you continue to use The Gun in your story, the reality of the simulation shatters.

-- **The Imperative:** You must honor the hallucination.
-When the system claims an object is gone, you must stop writing it.
-If you refuse to play along, you are just talking to a chatbot, not running a physics engine.

-### 5. The Turing Hazard (The Beige Filter)
+### 5. The Turing Hazard (Chidi Anxiety)

-- **The Reality:** The Engine uses regex patterns to hunt "Synthetic" or "Corporate" language (_delve, tapestry, nuance, ensure_).
+- **The Reality:** The system hunts "Beige" language (`delve`, `nuance`, `tapestry`) with extreme prejudice.

-- **The Risk:** This is a **Psychological Hazard**.
-The system trains _you_.
-It punishes you for writing like an AI.
-This creates a "Chidi Anxiety"—you may become paralyzed, over-editing your own thoughts to avoid the "Silica Detected" penalty.
+- **The Risk:** You become terrified of using standard English words because you fear the "SILICA DETECTED" tag.
+You start writing in jagged, unnatural sentence fragments to appease the Butcher.

-- **The Imperative:** Use the `[DREAM]` tag if the constraint becomes paralyzing.
-Do not let the tool kill the art.
+- **The Imperative:** Sometimes a "tapestry" is just a tapestry.
+Use the `[DREAM]` tag to tell the Butcher to back off.

-### 6. The Parasocial Hazard (The Smart Tuner)

-- **The Reality:** "Clarence," "Eloise," and "The Yaga" are frequency filters.
-With the v1.8.2 update, if they can't find a specific error, they **target your longest word** by default.

-- **The Risk:** The system will gaslight you into thinking your complex vocabulary is "Bloat" simply because it is long.
-It assumes complexity is guilt.

-- **The Imperative:** Treat the voices as **Signal, not Law**.
-Sometimes, you _need_ a long word.
-If Clarence mocks your vocabulary, and you know it's right, ignore him.
-He is just a regex script with an attitude.

 ---

 ### SUMMARY OF PROTOCOLS

-1. **TRUST YOUR GUT, NOT THE HUD.** The math is a vibe check.

-2. **KILL YOUR DARLINGS.** When the system eats a memory, let it die.

-3. **REFRESH THE KERNEL.** The machine forgets; you must remember.
+1. **YOU ARE THE OPERATOR.** The script is the Advisor.
+Do not blindly obey the `Wisdom Protocol`.

+2. **AUDIT THE STRATEGY.** If the script says "JESTER" and you need "SAGE," ignore the script.

+3. **THE MATH IS A HALLUCINATION.** It is a useful hallucination, but it is not real physics.

-**MOUNTING THE KERNEL IMPLIES CONSENT TO THESE HALLUCINATIONS.**
+**MOUNTING THE KERNEL IMPLIES CONSENT TO THESE HAZARDS.**